SayanAcharya2002/Basic-File-Uploader-Downloader-Website/README.md

-This is a basic website built for letting users download/upload images and textfiles (Built as a part of the Internet Technology Lab).
+This is a basic website built for letting users download/upload images and textfiles (Built as a part of the Internet Technology Lab assignments).

 It is built using node.js, express.js, and uses the filesystem as the database.